Tuesday, November 5, 2024

-Automatic Thoughts: How it Causes Negative Behavior & Addictions
+Understanding Automatic Thoughts: How They Automate Negative Behavior and Addiction

 Widespread social behavior significantly impact how the schema organizes

-The concept of automatic thoughts and automatic thinking provides deep insight into how people accomplish their daily activities, develop routines and cope with hardships.
-An example that deeply resonates with automatic thinking is negative behavior such as addiction.
-Aronson, Wilson, and Akert (2010) define automatic thinking as “nonconscious, unintentional, involuntary, and effortless”.
-Automatic thinking makes up a significant portion of decision making even if it is not the most rational or ideal.
-There are so many small stressors, complex daily tasks and social norms that our brain can get overloaded.
-The feelings of frustration and sadness can result in addiction in an attempt to escape mentally.
-The processes, such as automatic thinking, start to aid in our destruction.
+The concept of automatic thoughts provides valuable insight into how people accomplish their daily activities, develop routines, and cope with hardships.
+Negative behavior, such as addiction or substance abuse, is often initiated and reinforced by automatic thoughts.
+Aronson, Wilson, and Akert (2010) characterize automatic thoughts as “nonconscious, unintentional, involuntary, and effortless.”
+Automatic thoughts make up a significant portion of decision-making, even if they do not encourage the most rational or ideal behavior.
+There are so many small stressors, complex daily tasks, and social norms that if our brains attempted to completely diverge from automatic thoughts, our brains would suffer from sensory overload.
+Unhealthy attempts to mentally escape feelings of frustration and sadness can lead to addiction, especially if automatic thoughts are tormenting the person with a flood of intense frustration and sadness.
+Then cognitive processes, such as automatic thoughts, begin to unconsciously aid in the individual’s destruction through negative behavior and addiction.

-Even after time has passed the song is so strongly embedded in your schema that brain can unconsciously create the correct impulses for the movement of your hands.
-I think this can explain some relapses, aside from the psychological and biological causes of relapses.
-Even if the person has been abstaining from drugs or alcohol for some time, the automatic thoughts can be strong in certain situations.
-Then the person may succumb to the urges and they feel like they've drinking or doing drugs the whole time.
-Since music is such a strong behavior, I think that it in fact can be a healthy way to overcome addiction or cope with stress.
+Even after time has passed, a familiar song is so strongly embedded in the schema of a skilled musician that the individual’s brain can unconsciously create the impulses for the hands movement needed to play the song correctly.
+I think this partly explains many relapses, aside from other psychological and biological causes of relapses.
+Even if the person has been abstaining from drugs or alcohol for some time, the automatic thoughts influencing such behavior can be strong.
+The person may succumb to the familiar urges that present themselves if the situation matches the information in the schema calling to engage in substance abuse.
+Then once they relapse, they feel like they have been drinking alcohol or consuming drugs the whole time.

-Harold Kelley (1950) demonstrated that prior knowledge given to us by others can be encoded into our schema and used to help us interact with a new situation.
-Due to the accessibility of the comments, Harold Kelley was able to influence the student’s perspective on the teacher.
-This phenomenon can also be explained by priming.
-Individuals often seek out the assistance of a third party to overcome addictions.
-The goal of priming would be to teach the students a new form of handling everyday life without their addiction and prime behavior before the situation.
-The therapist can help to change the addict’s perspective on the addiction, hardship and coping techniques.
+Harold Kelley (1950) demonstrates that individuals can be primed with prior knowledge given to us by others.
+This priming can be encoded into our schema and used to help interact with a new situation.
+Familiar situations will always take precedence over complex and new situations which causes recovery to be challenging.
+Recovery is undermined since the brain has plenty more mental connections to support substance abuse.
+It is more effective to take action before an individual becomes an addict.
+A phenomenon that could counteract these challenges by taking a proactive and preventative approach to substance abuse is priming.
+The goal of priming would be to teach the youth effective methods of handling everyday life before they are presented with the option to abuse substances or confronted by stressful events.
+For individuals who are already struggling with substance abuse, therapists can help change the addict’s perspective on the addiction, hardship, and coping techniques.
 Support groups can create experiences for the addict that alters the schema and automatic thoughts.
-The combined effort of these individuals and groups can enable recovery to be more accessible.
-It would be important for the addict to expose themselves to as many coping and therapy experiences as possible to reinforce the accessibility of coping in the schema and replacing the negative automatic thoughts with more positive thoughts.
+The combined effort of these individuals and groups can enable stronger recovery efforts.
+It would be important for the addict to expose themselves to as many coping and therapy experiences as possible to reinforce coping in the schema and replace the automatic thoughts associated with substance abuse.
 It would be especially helpful to form friendships or observe people without addictions to further positively impact their schema.
-A positive schema results in positive automatic thoughts.
+A healthy schema results in healthy automatic thoughts.

-Controlled thinking is also offered as a remedy to flawed automatic thinking.
-It takes a degree of controlled thinking to begin a new activity instead of engaging in negative habits or ruminating on negative thoughts.
-The effectiveness of controlled thinking does depend on many factors such how significant are the perceived consequences or benefits, the person’s willpower, the amount of support the person is receiving, etc. In some instances a person’s controlled thinking can be faulty due to the corrupted automatic thoughts that have influenced the schema.
-An addict could think about the consequences of their behavior and transform their automatic thoughts.
+Controlled processing is also offered as a remedy to flawed automatic thinking.
+It takes a degree of controlled processing to begin a new activity, such as abstaining from substance abuse, instead of engaging in familiar negative habits or ruminating on negative automatic thoughts.
+The effectiveness of controlled processing does depend on many factors, such how significant are the perceived consequences or benefits, the person’s willpower, the amount of support the person is receiving, and etc. In some instances a person’s controlled processing can be faulty due to the corrupted automatic thoughts that have damaged the schema.
+An addict could reshape their schema to consider the consequences of their behavior and transform their automatic thoughts.

 Conclusion

-There are many factors that play into the start and reinforcement of addiction and eventual recovery.
-The schema can have a strong impact on the likelihood of addictions being avoided or started.
+There are many factors that influence the initiation, reinforcement, and recovery from addiction.
+The schema has a strong impact on the likelihood of an addiction being avoided or started.
 A child that grew up in a household full of addiction will have a schema that is slanted towards addiction.
-While children that was primed against drugs, alcohol and other substances or activities which can encourage invasive addictions are less likely to suffer from addiction or be tempted by addiction.
-Socialization and self-fulfilling prophesy can further encourage or discourage new addictions.
+While children that were primed against drugs, alcohol, and other substances or activities which can encourage invasive addictions are less likely to suffer from addiction or be tempted by addiction.

 © 2024 Proudly Produced by Novelty Sense.
 All Rights Reserved.